 Prompt student attendance is expected for a minimum of 20 days each four-week rotation period and 10 days each two-week rotation period.
 The expectation is that students work Monday through Friday with weekends off.
 However, the work day will vary by rotation.
 If the preceptor works weekends, the student is expected to work weekends also.
 Attendance is mandatory for all clinical rotations.
-A maximum of three (3) days for excused absence is permitted, if prior approval is given by the KYCOM Clinical Affairs Department, and must be recorded on student logs for the rotation.
+On occasion, a student may need to miss days from a clinical rotation.
+A maximum of three (3) days for excused absence is permitted, only if prior approval is given by the KYCOM Clinical Affairs Department, and must be recorded on student logs for the rotation.
 Absence in excess of the 3-day standard will result in an "incomplete" for the rotation, until such time that the activity requirement is satisfied.
 If a pattern of missing three days for each rotation is noted by KYCOM staff, it will be referred to the chair of the Promotions and Matriculation Committee.
 Unexcused absence constitutes referral to the Promotions and Matriculation Committee, and may result in failure of the clinical rotation.
 An example of an unexcused absence includes, but is not limited to, taking a study day for the COMAT exam.